barimale/data-stream-train-machine-learning-api/README.md

 6. Create mechanism for recreation model triggered manually or automatically based on official CI/CD for neural networks.
 Recreate the concept by custom tool.
 7. Create neural network B for automatic recreation neural network A.
 8. Start with UnitTests.
+9. Observe MS Sql in case new model is added refresh existed one (observe latest)
+10. Specify metadata of the model (version, date, time, loss, accuracy, etc.)